-You can have a green, healthy lawn and cut down on your water consumption at the same time, ultimately saving you money.
+You can have a green, healthy lawn and cut down on your water use at the same time, ultimately saving you money.

 Watering two days a week should be enough for your landscape during most of the summer.
 When necessary, such as during extreme heat or dry periods, water a third day.